List of England cricket captains

 This is a list of England cricket captains, comprising all the men, women and youths who have captained an England cricket team at official international level.
 The international match categories are Test, One Day International (ODI) and Twenty20 International (T20I).

 International cricket began in 1877 when the England men's team played in the first-ever Test match.
 England have played more Test matches, and had more captains, than any other team.
 In the 19th century, the captains for overseas tours were chosen by the promoters.
 The early tours were mostly organised by professionals, especially James Lillywhite, Alfred Shaw and Arthur Shrewsbury.
 Some amateur-led tours went abroad under Lord Harris and Lord Hawke.
 Home captains were selected by the home ground authority, who often favoured a local player.
 For over 73 years, commencing with the 1903–04 tour of Australia and ending with the Centenary Test in 1977, Marylebone Cricket Club (MCC) organised international tours and selected the England team.
 On these tours, the team was called MCC in non-international matches and England in the internationals.
 MCC established a tradition of having amateur, rather than professional, captains.
 After Shrewsbury in 1886–87, there was no professional captain until Len Hutton in 1952.
 The amateur/professional distinction was abolished in 1962, though some former amateurs captained England after that.
 In 1971, Ray Illingworth captained England in their first ODI.
 In 1977, management of the England team was taken over by the former Test and County Cricket Board (TCCB) until 1 January 1997, and from then by the England and Wales Cricket Board (ECB).
 England played their first T20I in 2005 under the captaincy of Michael Vaughan.

 The England Women's team made their international debut on the 1934–35 tour of Australia and New Zealand when they were captained by Betty Archdale.
 Women's internationals were played sporadically until the last quarter of the 20th century when ODIs became frequent.
 The first ODI match was played in 1973 when England Women were led by Rachael Heyhoe-Flint.
 England Women's first T20I was played in 2004 under the captaincy of Clare Connor.

 The England under-19 cricket team began playing Test matches in 1974 and ODI matches in 1976.
 Their first captains were Nigel Briers and Chris Cowdrey respectively.

 Men's cricket

 Test match captains

 This is a list of cricketers who have captained the England men's team in at least one Test match.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or was appointed for part of a series.
 The dagger classification follows that adopted by Wisden Cricketers' Almanack.

-The table of results is complete up to the fifth Test against India in August 2025.